Gurenax/salesforce-training-notes/17-LIGHTNING-FLOW.md

 - Process Builder and Cloud Flow Designer are Lightning Flow tools.
 Approval Automation is just an additional tool.

 - Process Builder is like a background job which doesn't need human interaction.
-- Cloud Flow Designer is like a workflow which requires human input.
+- Cloud Flow Designer is like a workflow which may or may not requires human input. (e.g. Screen flows requires human input, Autolaunches flows do not )
 - Approval Automation is a process specifically made to request for an approval or sign-off and that requires human interaction.

 ---